Everything you need to know about adding tables to WordPress

 WordPress table plugins offer a convenient method for adding tables to WordPress sites without using HTML tables.
-Whether this is in a post, a page, or even more complex implementations such as a WooCommerce store, these plugins let your visitors quickly navigate large amounts of information and, importantly, find what they’re looking for quickly.
+Whether this is in a post, a page, or even more complex implementations such as a WooCommerce store, they let people quickly navigate large amounts of information and find what they’re looking for.

-• How to add a table to a post.
+• How to add a simple static table to a post.

 • Dynamically creating tables that list information from the WordPress database, such as your latest blog posts, documents, audio files, or WooCommerce products.